sinu-02/Inventory-Management-Project/README.md

   3.Gives the idea of money saved in particular purchase.

 ### It is a user friendy software.It keeps on updating the information of products after every purchase.
-### It also keeps the record of customers in the sales JSON file.
+### It also keeps the record of customers in the sales JSON file with exact date and time of the purchase.

 ## ABOUT AUTHOR